hashicorp/terraform-provider-aws/website/docs/r/autoscaling_group.html.markdown

 - `local_storage` - (Optional) Indicate whether instance types with local storage volumes are `included`, `excluded`, or `required`.
 Default is `included`.
 - `local_storage_types` - (Optional) List of local storage type names.
 Default any storage type.
+- `spot_max_price_percentage_over_lowest_price` - (Optional) The price protection threshold for Spot Instances.
+This is the maximum you’ll pay for a Spot Instance, expressed as a percentage higher than the cheapest M, C, or R instance type with your specified attributes.
+When Amazon EC2 Auto Scaling selects instance types with your attributes, we will exclude instance types whose price is higher than your threshold.
+The parameter accepts an integer, which Amazon EC2 Auto Scaling interprets as a percentage.
+To turn off price protection, specify a high value, such as 999999.
   ```
   Value names:
     * hdd - hard disk drive